alienator88/ASUS-TUF-Z390M-Pro-Gaming-Hackintosh-OpenCore/README.md

 ACPI patch to fix "AMFILoadTrustedKeysFromNVRam: no nvram variable" during installer boot.
 ```
 ```
-Driver to fix Phase 1 of installer stuck at 2 minutes remaining.
+Fix Phase 1 of installer stuck at 2 minutes remaining.
 ```
 ```
-Driver to fix Phase 2 of installer stuck at 13 minutes remaining.
+Fix Phase 2 of installer stuck at 13 minutes remaining.
 ```

 # BIOS Settings